 Satisfactory Academic Progress

-Bryan University students (fulltime, part-time, undergraduate, and graduate students) must achieve Satisfactory Academic Progress (SAP) to successfully complete their programs of study and to remain eligible for Title IV/VA educational benefits.
-The University evaluates Satisfactory Academic Progress at the end of every payment period/semester.
-Satisfactory Academic Progress is determined by measuring the student’s cumulative grade point average (CGPA) and the student’s pace towards completion of their academic program.
+Bryan University students (full-time, part-time, undergraduate, and graduate students) must achieve Satisfactory Academic Progress (SAP) to successfully complete their programs of study and to remain eligible for Title IV/VA educational benefits.
+The University evaluates SAP at the end of every payment period/semester.
+SAP is determined by measuring the student’s cumulative grade point average (CGPA) and the student’s pace towards completion of their academic program.
 Approved transfer credit is considered when evaluating SAP.

 Qualitative Standard: The student’s cumulative grade point average (CGPA) must meet minimum requirements.
 See below.